UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Experiment

 \subsubsection{Frequency Filter in FTM}

-The importance of the frequency filter in FTM is further evaluated by removing it and transferring the full spectrum from teacher to student model.
-As shown in Table~\ref{tab:ablation-fft}(b), this modification also results in performance degradation.
-This is mainly because peripheral regions of the frequency spectrum contain substantial noise, while most discriminative information is concentrated near the spectrum center.
-Using the entire spectrum introduces noise that hampers student learning, whereas the frequency filter effectively suppresses noisy components and preserves dominant information, leading to improved performance.
-Interestingly, the performance drop caused by removing the frequency filter is even greater than that caused by removing the FFT itself.
-This indicates that redundant and noisy components are further amplified in the frequency domain, making the student model more susceptible to interference.
-These findings highlight the critical role of frequency filtering in enhancing the effectiveness of knowledge transfer.
+The importance of the frequency filter in FTM is evaluated by removing it and transferring the full spectrum from teacher to student.
+As shown in Table~\ref{tab:ablation-fft}(b), this leads to clear performance degradation because peripheral regions of the spectrum contain noise while most discriminative information lies near the center.
+Without filtering, noise is introduced and hampers student learning, whereas the filter suppresses redundant components and preserves dominant information.
+The performance drop is even greater than that caused by removing the FFT, indicating that noisy components are amplified in the frequency domain and make the student model more vulnerable.
+These results highlight the critical role of frequency filtering in knowledge transfer.